zaclummys/apex-by-example/soql/README.md

     }
 }
 ```

+> [!CAUTION]
+> To query a single object may throw an `System.QueryException` if the query returns more than one record.

+> [!TIP]
+> You can use the `LIMIT` clause to limit the number of records returned to one.

 > [!TIP]
 > You can handle the `System.QueryException` using a try-catch block to return null or throw a custom exception.